-24. RECOGNITION AND SIGNS OF ABUSE
+24. TYPES AND SIGNS OF ABUSE

-All Governors, staff and volunteers are required to read and understand and sign to confirm that they have done so, KCSIE and Annex A. Types and indicators of abuse, including child sexual exploitation, honour-based violence and forced marriage, sexual violence and sexual harassment and peer on peer abuse are described in Annex A.
+All Governors, staff and volunteers are required to read and understand and sign to confirm that they have done so, KCSIE and Annex B. Types and indicators of abuse, including child sexual exploitation, honour-based violence and forced marriage, sexual violence and sexual harassment and peer on peer abuse are described in Annex B.

 Abuse and neglect and safeguarding issues are rarely standalone events, often multiple issues will overlap.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
 Child abuse can and does occur both within a child's family and in institutional or community settings, or by others e.g. via the internet.
+Schools should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school, including intimate personal relationships.
 School staff are in contact with children all day and are in a strong position to detect possible abuse.
 They must not think that by voicing concern they are necessarily starting procedures.
 The criteria should be that they have 'reasonable suspicion' concerning child abuse and under the Children Act 1989, this definition has been extended to include 'or may suffer [child abuse] in future'.